Last update: Mar 25, 2026·13 minutes read

 8. Create your dynamic ads

-10. Launch and optimize
+10. Launch and keep adjusting

 Types of Meta DPA formats